noenomblot/ADA_P3-jekyll/index.md

   Large-scale events can reorganize whole clusters, while more local shocks like niche game releases or regional crises produce focused but still detectable ripples.

 - **The network remembers.**
-  Even after activity settles, the links forged during intense periods — especially around politics and crises — can persist for weeks or months, leaving long-term imprints on how communities interact.
+  Even after activity settles, the links forged during intense periods, especially around politics and crises, can persist for weeks or months, leaving long-term imprints on how communities interact.

 <details class="event-block">
   <summary>